DanielRivasMD/dotfiles/README.md

     ├── in-situ/                # Internal configs
     ├── in-silico/              # Installation instructions

+# Profiles

+Default local shell is `zsh`.
+Therefore, configuration reads `zshrc` at startup (when `zprofile` an error occurs, probably sourced somewhere at system configuration) where `profile` config is read. `bash` shell is always run as a subprocess.
+Therefore, no `bash_profile` only `bashrc`.

+Default remotes are `bash`.
+Therefore, configuration should read `bash_profile` and launch `zsh` as subprocess. `bashrc` should read on slurm jobs, therefore minimalistic configuration.

 ## Setup Instructions

 1. Clone this repository into your workspace: